titpetric/netdata/README.md

 Open a browser on http://server:19999/ and watch how your server is doing.

+# Limiting IP netdata listens to

+By default netdata listens to 0.0.0.0 (any address).
+You might want to change this if you're running netdata in `--net=host` mode.
+You can pass the following environment variable:

+- NETDATA_IP - the IP that netdata should listen to, e.g. `127.0.0.1` for localhost only.

+# Passing custom netdata options

+If you need to pass some custom options to netdata, you can pass the following environment variable:

+- NETDATA_ARGS - for example if you don't want to use NETDATA_IP above, you can pass `-e NETDATA_ARGS="-i 127.0.0.1" for same effect.

 # Getting emails on alarms

 Netdata supports forwarding alarms to an email address.
 You can set up sSMTP by setting the following ENV variables: